VlachosGroup/nextorch/docs/source/user/installation.rst

 Running unit tests
 ------------------
-`nextorch` has a suite of unit tests that should be run before committing any code.
+NEXTorch has a suite of unit tests that should be run before committing any code.
 To run the tests, run the following commands in a Python terminal.
 ::